-BSRE and Eyal Hasharon, an agriculture cooperative society Ltd. ("Eyal Hasharon"), signed an agreement for the development of a 57 dunam property for storage and logistics usage.
-Pursuant to the agreement, BSRE and Eyal Hasharon jointly hold in equal parts a new company, Eyal Baribua Ltd. ("Eyal Baribua"), to which Kibbutz Eyal transfered the property.
-In addition, pursuant to this agreement BSRE transfered to Eyal Baribua an amount based on the purchasing costs, development costs and an additional cost.
+BSRE and Eyal Microgal Ltd. ("Eyal Microgal") signed an agreement for the development of a 57 dunam property for storage and logistics usage.
+Pursuant to the agreement, BSRE and Eyal Microgal jointly hold in equal parts a new company, Eyal Baribua Ltd. ("Eyal Baribua"), to which Kibbutz Eyal transferred the property.
+In addition, pursuant to this agreement BSRE transferred to Eyal Baribua an amount based on the purchasing costs, development costs and an additional cost.
 In the event that the costs exceed \$100,000 per dunam, BSRE will have the right to terminate the Agreement.
 On July 11, 2011, following the approval of BSRE's audit committee and board of directors, BSRE'e shareholders approved entering into a lease agreement with Mega Retail, pursuant to which BSRE will construct the logistics center in Kibbutz Eyal to be leased by Mega Retail.
 For more information, see "Item 4.
-Information of the Company - B. Business Overview - Real Estate - Logistics Areas."
+Information of the Company - B. Business Overview - Real Estate - Warehouses and Logistics Areas."